How to Set Goals in Your Bridal Sewing Business

 Big goals become much less intimidating when they are broken into smaller steps.

-That is when they start to feel real.
+That is when they start to feel real! (yay!)

 A helpful framework for shaping your goals is SMART:

-This matters because vague goals are so hard to act on.
+This matters because vague goals are so hard to turn into action.

-“I want to grow” is nice, but it is not actionable.
+“I want to grow” is nice, but it’s not actionable.

 “I want to increase my average bridal alterations ticket by 15% over the next 6 months” is actionable.